One of the problems many churches face these days is that they’re neither great at things or terrible at things.

 It’s a question of doing the best you can with what you have.

-So, how do you know your church is mediocre?
-Here are 7 signs to look for.
+So, how do you know your church has settled for mediocrity?
+Here are 7 things to look for.

 1. You have non-singers singing and bad players playing